Financial-Times/x-dash/docs/components/styling.md

 ### Example

 The following CSS defines class names which are short and generic but there is no risk of them interfering with anything else on the page because they'll be obfuscated.
+Class names should be written in camelCase so they may be more easily referenced in JavaScript.

 ```css
 /* Button.css */